Compilerbau/Lecture/CONTRIBUTING.md

 Suppose you want to create a new lecture `foo`, which belongs into the (sub-) chapters `wuppie/fluppie/`.
-Also, in the folder `markdown/` the top level chapter already exists as a folder, i.e. `markdown/wuppie/` already exists.
+Also, in the folder `markdown/` the top level chapter already exists as a subfolder, i.e. `markdown/wuppie/` already exists.

-If you want to use the automatic build for the new lecture on GitHub, you should do the next steps in a **feature branch `wuppie/fluppie/foo`**.
+If you want to use the automatic build for the new lectures slides on GitHub, you should do the next steps in a **feature branch `wuppie/fluppie/foo`**.
 If you also open a pull request on GitHub, the slides for the new lecture will be built each time you push into the feature branch.
 The slides can be downloaded from GitHub as a build artefact for one day.

 ### Creating new subchapters

-Then you must first create the new subchapter `fluppie` inside chapter `wuppie`:
+You need first to create the new subchapter `fluppie` inside chapter `wuppie`:
 **`make new_chapter TOPIC=wuppie/fluppie`**.

 Please note that the folder `markdown/` is omitted here.